 It is the intention of Glenkirk to provide the safest work environment possible and to take practical steps to prevent injury to its employees.
 Supervisors will instruct employees on the safety procedures and regulations.
+When required by public health order, this includes wearing personal protection equipment like face coverings and gloves where applicable, and maintaining a distance of at least six feet between individuals not in the same household.
 The Church maintains a complete Illness and Injury Prevention Program and Hazardous Communications Program in full compliance with the most current OSHA regulations.
 The contents on each program are readily available for all current employees.